No matter what, life’s worth living!

 - Users with visual impairments: People who are blind, people with low visual acuity, individuals with poor color vision, and individuals with temporary challenges.
 Your web pages must, however, be comfortable for screen readers or provide a braille alternative.

-- Users with cognitive impairments: People with ADD, dyslexia.
+- Users with cognitive impairments: People with ADD, and dyslexia.
 Developers must consider the provision of accommodations for zooming etc.

 A word on ADA Compliance

 For non-conformance, the ADA cost is much.
 In most cases, the business is being forced to comply with WCAG 2.0 Level AA, which is now more costly, since the business will have to pay attorneys’ fees and reimbursement of the plaintiff’s legal fees, all of which can be tens of thousands of dollars with typical settlements on ADA website compliance ranging from $5,000 to $50,000.
 Hell, it can even be way more!
 See National Federation of the Blind v.
 Target Corporation, while retail store Winn-Dixie had to set aside $250,000 in 2017.
-In all of these cases, the defendants were still mandated to make their website accessible.
+In all of these cases, the defendants were still mandated to make their websites accessible.
 What’s more, you can be sued more than once, at the same time, and you have no excuse for non-conformance to ADA.
 Isn’t it crazy?

-Looking beyond legislations, when your website or app is not accessible, there are several possible consequences.
+Looking beyond legislation, when your website or app is not accessible, there are several possible consequences.
 The loss of potential customers is automatic and, importantly, the risk of a lawsuit.
-By being responsive in your web design and compliant with the law, you’re giving convenience to the one in four adult Americans with some disability.
+By being responsive in your web design and compliant with the law, you’re giving convenience to one in four adult Americans with some disability.
 Everyone, including persons with disabilities, can use and operate your website.
 People will access content, navigate your website successfully, engage with different elements, etc.